aranggitoar/go-html-toc/README.md

 Extracts relevant table of contents data out of your HTML markup.

-Takes all the heading and outpus a JSON of the relevant data (level, content and slug).
+Takes all the heading and outputs a string in JSON format of the relevant data (level, content and slug).

 ## Found bugs?